sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 *Theoretically*, yes. *Practically*, not really - well, at least it comes with its challenges.

 Why?
-Allow me to tell you little a story that might sound very familar to you :innocent:.
+Allow me to tell you little a story that might sound very familiar to you :innocent:.

-Let's assume we'd pick option three, the Python Virtual Environments. `venvs` are usually what most Ansible users would go with, as it 'seperates' the Python packages of the actual Python system packages and therefore keeps the actual system 'clean'.
+Let's assume we'd pick option three, the Python Virtual Environments. `venvs` are usually what most Ansible users would go with, as it 'separates' the Python packages of the actual Python system packages and therefore keeps the actual system 'clean'.

 Okay great, now you installed both `requests` and `proxmoxer`.
 It's in your `venv`.
 Now you can get started with developing the Ansible role you wanted.